derek-xia/RedditBackgrounds/readme.txt

-add more domains to download from set a image size / aspect ratio range add a list of url ids so that it doesn't repeat the same images add inputs for list of subreddits to choose from
+add more domains to download from set a image size / aspect ratio range add a list of url ids so that it doesn't repeat the same images

-4/20
+6/13/17
+added config file for inputs for list of subreddits to choose from added counter in that file that loops across the subreddits in order, not random added a random way to pick posts from top 50 in subreddit

+4/20/17
 added i.redd.it
 random subreddit selection